MinaProtocol/mina/docs/testnet-guardian-runbook.md

     ```

-The testnet guardian would also work with community relations and dev ops to be the community point of contact during working hours (being on top of and answering questions/help troubleshooting on discord)
+The testnet guardian would also work with community relations and dev ops to be the community point of contact during working hours (being on top of and answering questions/help troubleshooting on discord).

 Following is the list of events that could occur after the release